 - Define your goals and objectives.
-What kind of internship, where (local, DC, state), with whom, etc?
+What kind of internship do you want?
+Where (local, DC, state) and with whom?

 - Construct a well organized and concise resume and cover letter.
-Career Services can help with this step.
+Career Development can help with this step.

 - Develop a list of targets and contacts.
-Targets are places and/or person for whom you would like to work.
-Contacts can range from relatives and friends to representatives and officials from your own state.
-Also, don't forget W&L Alumni.
+Targets are places and/or people for whom you would like to work.
+Contacts can range from relatives and friends to representatives and officials from your home state.
+Also, don't forget W&L alumni.

-- Have any or all of your "connections" call on your behalf.
-A good recommendation can bring your resume to the top of the pile.
+- Have any or all of your connections call on your behalf.
+A good recommendation can help your resume get to the top of the pile.

-- Before the interview, research the agency or Member.
-Also, keep up to date on the current issues facing the office (national and local if possible).
+- Before the interview, research the agency or member.
+Also, keep up to date on current issues facing the office (national and local if possible).
 See the Almanac of American Politics or Politics in America.
 Read Congressional Quarterly Weekly Report or National Journal.